-Evaluating a WhatsApp support call will include criterions such as the length of the received message and the sent message (number of words), was there an interaction of messages or a sequence of messages from only one side? how long did it take for a response message to be sent? were certain words used? were emojis used and what does it come to symbolize? were there word disruptions and how many?
+Evaluating a WhatsApp support call will include criteria such as the length of the received message and the sent message (number of words), was there an interaction of messages or a sequence of messages from only one side? how long did it take for a response message to be sent? were certain words used? were emojis used and what does it come to symbolize? were there word disruptions and how many?

 In conclusion, to the best of our knowledge, in the existing literature, there are no studies regarding WhatsApp support conversations in rape crisis centers.